 3.5.1 In-situ Snow Depth and Density

-In-situ fresh snow surveys provided measurements of subcanopy throughfall following the transects shown in Figure 2.
-Twelve fresh snow surveys (six pre and post snowfall event pairs) at 30 locations were selected which had minimal ablation and redistribution between pre and post surveys and were used to scale the weighed tree following methods outline in Hedstrom & Pomeroy (1998).
+In-situ fresh snow surveys provided measurements of subcanopy throughfall depth and density following the transects shown in Figure 2.
+Twelve fresh snow surveys (six pre- and post-snowfall event pairs) at 30 locations were selected which had minimal ablation and redistribution between pre and post surveys and were used to scale the weighed tree following methods outline in Hedstrom & Pomeroy (1998).
 When conditions allowed for a UAV-lidar flight, the in-situ snow surveys were conducted following the UAV-lidar flight to assess the accuracy of the throughfall measurements and provide a fresh snow density for the calculation of SWE (kg m-2).
 A 1000 cm3 snow density wedge sampler (RIP Cutter, https://snowmetrics.com/shop/rip-1-cutter-1000-cc/) was used to measure the density of the fresh snow layer, ρtf (kg m-3) from snow pits.
 The throughfall depth measurements, ΔHS were converted to SWE using the following equation:

 ΔSWEtf=ΔHS⋅ρtf  6

 Differential GNSS rover coordinates, with ± 2.5 cm 3D uncertainty, were taken at each snow sampling location so the locations could be queried later from the UAV-lidar rasters.
 If a pre-event crust layer was present the depth of post event fresh snow accumulation above the crust layer were interpreted as throughfall over the event.
-In the absence of a defined crust layer, the difference in pre and post event snow depth to ground was interpreted as event throughfall.
+In the absence of a defined crust layer, the difference in pre- and post-event snow depth to ground was interpreted as event throughfall.

 3.5.2 UAV-Lidar Snow Depth

 Two UAV-lidar surveys were selected for detailed analysis in this study, one prior to a snowfall event on March 13, 2023 at 10:00 CST and another following snowfall on March 14, 2023 at 11:00 CST.
 These two surveys enabled fine-scale analysis of snow accumulation and canopy structure within the FT and PWL forest plots.
 This period was selected based on two criteria: 1) it provided sufficient cumulative snowfall to result in a low relative error in UAV-LiDAR measured throughfall, and (2) minimal redistribution and ablation was observed, as confirmed by the SCLs, weighed tree, and time-lapse imagery.
 The change in elevation between the two UAV-lidar surveys was interpreted as the increase in snow accumulation, ΔHS over the snowfall event.
-This change was calculated using a point-to-grid subtraction method, using the “lasheight” function from the LAStools (2024) software, as in Deems et al. (2013) and Staines & Pomeroy (2023).
-The pre snowfall event point cloud from “lasground_new” by “lasheight” to construct a “ground” TIN.
-Subsequently, the height of each post snowfall event point above the ground TIN, resulting in a point cloud representing ΔHS.
-This point cloud was then converted into a raster of ΔHS with a grid cell resolution of 5 x 5 cm using the “las2dem” function.
-Further quality control and resampling of the 5 cm raster of ΔHS was conducted using the ‘Terra’ R package (Hijmans, 2024).
-Areas that were disturbed over the snowfall event during the in-situ snow survey and values that exceeded the .999th quantile were removed.
-To help remove any remaining noise a 25 cm ΔHS raster was generated by computing the median of the 5 cm ΔHS values within each 25 cm grid cell.
+Further details on the generation of 25 cm horizontal resolution ΔHS rasters from the UAV-lidar point clouds is provied in the supporting information section (MOVE NECT PART TO SUPPLEMENT)

 3.6 UAV-Lidar Canopy Metrics